Mynor-Briones/order-management-system/README.md

 # order-management-system

-OMS ERP Business Software Solution that allows wholesale/retail distributors to process and access data, providing a reporting tool that delivers relevant statistics about every product, customer or employee throughout the organization.
+Developed a windows application that processes business data and provides a reporting tool with relevant statistics about every product, customer or employee throughout the company.

 INFO: http://hernandemczuk.com/proyecto-sistema-de-gestion-para-una-empresa/